RaziqaA/Tic_Tac_Toe/README.md

 This is a simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 The game is played between two players, one using 'X' and the other using 'O', taking turns on a 3x3 grid.
 The first player to align three symbols either horizontally, vertically, or diagonally wins the game.
 The game also supports draws.

 ## Features
-2 Player Mode: Play against another player on the same device.
+2 Player Mode: Play against computer .

 Game Result: Displays the winner or a draw result.

 Responsive Design: The game works well on different screen sizes.

-New Game Option: Restart the game at any point with the click of a button.

 ## Technologies Used